weixuanxxv/wx_webapi_assignment1_l1/README.md

 ## Steps Before Starting

 - Create an array name `studentarray` with to hold data
-- Add objects into the `studnetarray` as showed below
+- Add objects into the `studentarray` as showed below

 ```js
 const studentarray =  [